Hell–and Hurricanes–Hath No Fury Like a Woman…

 “It’s terrible that he’s not here.
 He had always hoped he could see some of his work in film and he was a great Samuel L. Jackson fan.”

-Irma had slipped into the memory and did not follow what the reporter meant.
+Irma had slipped into a memory and did not follow what the reporter meant.
 “Am I what?”

 “Are you a Samuel L. Jackson fan?”